 The main symptoms of measles are a high fever, cough, runny nose, red eyes and general discomfort, followed by a rash on the face and then on the body.

 Vaccination is the best way to protect yourself against measles.
 Some people are considered protected against measles.
 If you are not considered protected, you should get vaccinated.
 If you are not sure that you have had the vaccines you need to protect yourself against measles, you can contact Info-Santé at 811.

 The following people are considered protected against measles:

-- people born between 1970 and 1979 who are interns or health care workers, travellers or military recruits.
+people born between 1970 and 1979 who are interns or health care workers, travellers in countries where measles circulates or military recruits.

-- 1 dose: people born between 1970 and 1979 who are not interns or health workers, travellers or military recruits.
+1 dose: people born between 1970 and 1979 who are not interns or health workers, travellers in countries where measles circulates or military recruits.

 Pregnant women born between 1970 and 1979 who received only 1 dose of vaccine against measles should receive Immunoglobulins following significant exposure to measles.